thetutlage/alpine-teleport/README.md

 ```

 ## x-teleport
-The `x-teleport` directive accepts only one argument, ie the DOM node inside which the contents should be teleported.
-The DOM node should be present in the DOM at the time `x-teleport` is evaluated.
+The `x-teleport` directive accepts only one argument, i.e., the DOM node inside which the contents should be teleported.
+Thus, the DOM node should be present in the DOM when `x-teleport` is evaluated.

 ```html
 <div x-data="{ username: '' }">